sarahconfrancisco/SortVisualizations/README.md

 This project will be implemented with the following technologies:

 - Vanilla JavaScript and for overall structure and sort logic,
-- d3 and Canvas for DOM manipulation and rendering,
+- Canvas for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project: